 Helping small businesses do big things.

 Working alongside the Alabama Small Business Development Network, the group works to coordinate with the consortium’s 10 Small Business Development Centers at universities state-wide.
-The department also partners with ADECA’s Office of Minority Business Enterprise in addition to numerous groups throughout the state, all focused on the development of small businesses.
+The department also partners with Alabama Department of Economic & Community Affairs - State Small Business Credit Initiative (SSBCI) in addition to numerous groups throughout the state, all focused on the development of small businesses.

 These organizations are equipped to provide the technical assistance financing and networking opportunities you need to nurture any small business.
 Consultation is a free service for all of these organizations.
 However, special training programs may have a fee associated with them.